 There are factors that affect an individual’s gait and that information is necessary for the analysis to be accurate.
 Age, gender, height, and weight of the individual is vital because men and women move differently, and as individual age, their body structure changes.
 Excess weight or physique can affect an individual’s posture and gait.

 Shoes or not wearing shoes will also affect gait, as the terrain individuals walk on, and articles they carry, like a purse or backpack, change how we walk.
 Other factors include:

 This is also measured and factored into the analysis data that includes the patients:

 Getting a gait analysis can be very helpful because it can provide invaluable insight into how your body is aligned and how it moves.
 It is a great diagnostic tool for identifying health issues related to the gait, spine, and feet and can also help provide early detection of health issues before the onset of symptoms.

 If your chiropractor recommends you get a gait analysis it could be they suspect that something is going on, or it could mean they want a more thorough examination to provide optimal care.
 If you have any concerns talk with your chiropractor and ask them any questions that you have prior to the analysis, as stress and anxiety can put tension on the muscles and body, thus affecting the results.

-The information herein on "Walking Gait the Spine and Back Pain El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Walking Gait the Spine and Back Pain El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.